-The Externstein in Altschlossfelsen are very mystical and have a rich history.
+The Externstein in Altschlossfelsen in the Teuteburger Wald are very mystical and have a rich history.
 The interpretation of the Externsteine in as a Germanic sanctuary was destroyed by Charlemagne or Charles the Great (Karl der Grosse)

 In 1564 and the second half of the 19th century was the peak of interest in pre- and early history, then from the 1920s to 1945, once again enjoying great popularity.
 Since then, especially in the local history research, these approaches are taken up again and again, with the interpretations ranging from observatory to a cult place.
 In the esoteric literature there are some fantastic interpretations.
 However, excavations did not provide any clear evidence of ritual use in prehistoric or protohistoric times, but substantiate human activities only in the early Middle Ages.